IdolFest/nw-idolfest-website/src/markdown-pages/policies.md

 ## Cosplay

 We’re excited to see cosplayers sharing their love of anime and idols!
-Keep the following rules in mind when designing your costume or cosplay:
+Keep the following rules in mind when designing your costume or cosplay, and please see the following section on Weapons for more information.

 *   Our coverage policy is gender-neutral.
 All clothing or costumes must cover the complete groin, buttocks, and breasts.

 *   All clothing worn in convention space must be appropriate for our PG-13 rating.
 This includes text on costumes or accessories attached to costumes.
 *   Clothing printed with pornographic imagery, including any ahegao clothing, is not permitted.
 *   Footwear is required at all times.
 Socks are not footwear.
 If you are cosplaying a character that’s barefoot, check out this tutorial on how to make [“invisible shoes”](https://www.andsewingishalfthebattle.com/invisible-shoes/).